Associate Director for Public Services

 B.A.
 History, UW-Eau Claire

 History of prostitution & public policy

-Bonnie Shucha is the Assistant Director for Public Services at the UW
+Bonnie Shucha is the Associate Director for Public Services at the UW

 Law Library where she supervises reference, instruction, circulation,